TaskarCenterAtUW/tdei-key-cloak/readme.md

 # Keycloak
 Keycloak serves as the central authentication and token management server for the TDEI project.
-It provides secure and efficient identity management, handling all aspects of user registration, authentication, and token management.
+It provides secure and efficient identity management, handling all aspects of user registration, authentication, and token management

 ## Create an Environment File (.env)